 Our 17,960-acre Monte Mojino Reserve is focused on protecting the best remaining tropical deciduous forests of southern Sonora, and the endangered species that call them home, in collaboration with the local communities.

-Among ecologists and botanists, Nature & Culture’s Monte Mojino Reserve (ReMM) is considered one of the least fragmented, most biologically diverse examples of tropical deciduous forest.
+Among ecologists and botanists, Nature and Culture’s Monte Mojino Reserve (ReMM) is considered one of the least fragmented, biologically diverse examples of tropical deciduous forests.
 Our goal is to expand the reserve to encompass 25,000 acres of spectacular scenery and biodiversity by purchasing key land parcels.
-This will conserve some of the last and best tropical deciduous or dry forest in North America – an ecosystem as endangered as the Amazon rainforest.
+This will conserve some of the last and best tropical deciduous or dry forests in North America – an ecosystem as endangered as the Amazon rainforest.

 Our reserve employs and trains local people to work as park guardians.
 Though many join our team with little formal education, they are now proficient in biology – identifying bird and plant species within the reserve and supporting the work of researchers from a variety of universities and organizations.
 They’ve also begun using GPS and camera trap technology so we can better determine the range of species within the reserve.